sam95-git/ds-projects/README.md

 these folder contains two project files
 1.)
-Data Analysis project- Sales Insights using Power BI.
-*mysql dump file
+Data Analysis project- Sales Insights using Power BI.(should have mysql and power BI applications to view this project) *mysql dump file
 *power BI report

-2.)Data Science project-  Home price prediction with ML- model.
-*csv file used in this project
+2.)Data Science project-  Home price prediction with ML- model.(should have jupyter notebook IDE to test this codes) *csv file used in this project

-*all codes in jupyter notebook
+*codes in jupyter notebook